flx86/super-shopping-list/README.md

 ```
 ## Development

-Add  your MONGO_URI and jwt secret, example in .env.sample
+Add  your MONGO_URI and jwt secret in a .env file, example in .env.sample

 ```sh